 Who Am I?

 I am a woman who is learning daily that the best way to handle life’s challenges is to lay them at the foot of the cross.
-I love spending time with my husband and taming the four tornados that run around the house, filling my heart with song and my sink with dishes.
+I love spending time with my husband and taming the five tornados that run around the house, filling my heart with song and my sink with dishes.
 In the early morning hours, you may find me blogging for the pure enjoyment of sharing what God is teaching me and the hope that it touches others’ lives as well.